tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 they can start building their own mining decks easily.

 You will learn about [sentence mining](sentence-mining.html) later in this guide.

+## Should I delete my premade deck after completing it?

+We recommend moving the cards you have learned from a premade deck to your mining deck instead of deleting the entire deck.
+However,
+there are some very basic words, especially in the Ankidrone Foundation deck, and to a lesser extent in Ankidrone Essentials, that you might consider deleting because it's unlikely you'll forget them.
+For example, words like 凄い or 食べる.
+When these cards come up for review, feel free to delete them, as you may find them useless.

+If you delete the entire deck, you risk forgetting words that could still be useful to you in the future.

 ## Intermission